yjp20/prism/docs/guides/10-nginx-tls-proxy.md

 }
 ```

 This should set up a minimal TLS termination layer which proxies all requests on port 443 back to prism.
-You may wish to extend the example to allow for switching HTTP requests over to HTTPS by redirecting them.
+You may wish to extend the example to allow for switching HTTP requests over to HTTPS by redirecting them, or use a `.env` file and environmental variables to control file and ports.